 On a global scale, some cities are years or even decades ahead of others in the breadth and vitality of their cycling communities.
-Just saying the words ‘cycling city,’ to most people will immediately illicit mention of Copenhagen and Amsterdam.
+Just saying the words ‘cycling city,’ to most people will immediately elicit mention of Copenhagen and Amsterdam.
 Conversely, a city like Houston doesn’t exactly scream “bike-friendly,” and likely won’t for a while yet.

 But what is it that makes some cities so attractive for cycling, while others lag behind?
 What unique qualities do cities like Copenhagen and Amsterdam possess that the rest of the world’s municipalities are – at varying levels of effort – struggling to emulate?

 In short, what a makes a city great for cycling?

 When discussing the subject with people who are less optimistic about the bicycle’s urban mode share potential, there is usually one and only one reason cited for cycling’s enviable success in Amsterdam and Copenhagen: those cities are flat.

 A city’s relative lack of hills is often mistakenly thought to be the deciding factor on whether or not the bicycle can be successful as a legitimate mode of transportation.
 And sure, while a lack of hills is certainly helpful for a robust and diverse cycling community – especially when it comes to cargo biking and elderly cycling – it is not the end of the story.
 In fact it is only the beginning.

 Dallas is mostly flat, boasting an elevation range of only 100 feet (30.4 m) across its urban core.
 But one would be loathe to call Dallas a cycling city by any stretch of the imagination.